charud/mocha-browser-bootstrap/README.md

     $ python -m SimpleHTTPServer 8000

-These tests may also be run as usual from the terminal using
+These tests may also be run from the terminal using

     $ make test